Mikaela/mikaela.github.io/_posts/2016-04-26-telegram-privatemessaging-people.md

 ---

-*This should be obvious, but is apparently not as at time of writing I have blocked and reported around 30 people for spam.*
+*This should be obvious, but is apparently not as at time of writing I have blocked and reported around 95 people for spam.*

+*The number has been last updated on 2016-09-05.*

 ## Rules applying to everyone